plblum/jivs/README.md

 - `AllMatchCondition`, `AnyMatchCondition` - For creating complex logic by using multiple `Conditions`.
 </details>

-To use them, you need to populate their `ConditionDescriptor type`, which has configuration properties specific to its class.
+To use them, you need to populate their `ConditionDescriptor`, which has configuration properties specific to its class.
+> Like all Descriptors in Jivs, they only have properties, many of which are optional.
+They are not a classes either.
+You just create a plain old JavaScript object strongly typed with its interface.

-We'll work with this example.
-Here's the rule we want to implement: Compare a date from the Input to today's date.
+We'll work with this example: Compare a date from the Input to today's date.

 The `EqualToCondition` is the right Condition for the job.
 You need to create a `EqualToConditionDescriptor` that Jivs will use later to prepare the `EqualToCondition`.
-Here's that `ConditionDescriptor`:
+Here's its `ConditionDescriptor`:
 ```ts
 interface EqualToConditionDescriptor {
     type: string;